FAQs banner

 Are ETFs regulated in the same manner as mutual funds?

-ETNs are unsecured debt securities, which, like bonds, can be held to maturity by an investor.
+Exchange-traded notes (ETNs) are unsecured debt securities, which, like bonds, can be held to maturity by an investor.
 These securities are registered under the Securities Act of 1933 but not under the Investment Company Act of 1940.

 ETNs and ETFs are similar in that they both trade throughout the day on an exchange.
 Also, like many ETFs, an ETN’s value is linked to the performance of a given benchmark or strategy.